 - provide additional guidance and clarification, but not solve or provide answers to questions, on course assignments.

 - promote an open and welcoming learning environment.

-It is the responsibility of all users of the Mathematics Learning Centre to adhere to Brock University’s Academic Integrity Policy, Student Code of Conduct, and Human Rights and Equity Policies.
+It is the responsibility of all users of the Mathematics and Statistics Learning Centre to adhere to Brock University’s Academic Integrity Policy, Student Code of Conduct, and Human Rights and Equity Policies.